cassiodeveloper/bsideskrakow-2024/_posts/news/2013-06-24-thats-a-wrap.md

 title: That's a wrap!
 author: Chris Ruppel
-summary: After three days of awesome talks and two nights of parties, DrupalCamp Austin has come and gone.
+summary: After three days of awesome talks and two nights of parties, BSides Kraków has come and gone.
 Thanks for joining us!
 ---

-After three days of awesome talks and two nights of parties, DrupalCamp Austin has come and gone.
+After three days of awesome talks and two nights of parties, BSides Kraków has come and gone.
 Thanks for joining us!

 ## Schedule and slides